HxJointForces/Hxmr/README.md

 About
 ====

-Hxmr is macro-based MXML replacement for Haxe.
+Hxmr is macros-based MXML replacement for Haxe.
 It allows you to code object model in declarative style using XML.
-Most common use case is UI markup.
+The most common use case is UI markup.

-Benefits
+Profit
 ====
 - Declarative style
 - Almost full Flex4 MXML specification support
 - Bindings
 - Cross-platform
-- Fully compile-time with checks
+- Сompile-time checks
 - No need to use Apache Flex, could be used for any kind of tasks, even not for UI.
 - Fast compilation
 - Extensions support